-Ronaldo arrives at court to testify on tax fraud charges
+Ronaldo protests innocence after court appearance

-POZUELO DE ALARCON, Spain (Reuters) - Real Madrid forward Cristiano Ronaldo, accused of evading 14.7 million euros ($17.3 million) in taxes, arrived at the Pozuelo de Alarcon court on Monday to testify.
+POZUELO DE ALARCON, Spain (Reuters) - Real Madrid forward Cristiano Ronaldo protested his innocence after testifying in court on Monday against charges of evading 14.7 million euros ($17.3 million) in taxes.

+The 32-year-old Portuguese, who was in the Pozuelo de Alarcon court for about 90 minutes, declined to speak to reporters afterwards, but he released a statement through his agency Gestifute.

+"The Spanish tax authorities know my income in detail, because we have given it to them.
+I have never hidden anything in my declarations, nor have I had the smallest intention of evading taxes," Ronaldo said.

 Spanish courts have recently cracked down on tax evasion among leading footballers.

-Barcelona’s Lionel Messi was handed a 21-month prison sentence this year on similar charges, although he is unlikely to serve any time in jail because Spanish law states that a sentence of under two years can be served as probation.
+Barcelona's Lionel Messi was handed a 21-month prison sentence this year on similar charges but under Spanish law was able to exchange the penalty for a fine.

 Reporting by Rik Sharma, editing by Ed Osmond